cloudforet-io/cloudforet-io.github.io/content/en/docs/guides/cost-explorer/dashboard.md

 ### Adding widgets
 There are two widgets you can add: default and custom widgets.
-Default widgets are widgets that can be created with widget templates provided by Cloudforet, and custom widgets are widgets based on queries and created on the [Cost management > Cost analysis] page.
+Default widgets are widgets that can be created with widget templates provided by Cloudforet, and custom widgets are widgets based on queries and created on the [Cost Explorer > Cost analysis] page.

 #### Adding a default widget
 (1) Click the [Add widget] button on the right.